-Harriet Ball, biologist: “Detox is marketed as the idea that modern living fills us with invisible nasties that our bodies can’t cope with unless we buy the latest jargon-filled remedy.
+Harriet Ball, biologist and VoYS member: “Detox is marketed as the idea that modern living fills us with invisible nasties that our bodies can’t cope with unless we buy the latest jargon-filled remedy.
 Last year we investigated scientific claims that are plastered on everything from sandwiches to devices that supposedly protect you from radiation.
 Our new investigation into detox products has convinced us that there is little or no proof that these products work, except to part people from their cash and downplay all the amazing ways in which our bodies can look after themselves!”

 John Emsley, chemical scientist and award winning science writer: “There is no scientific reason for people to waste time and money on so-called detox regimes, fancy diets, or expensive remedies, none of which can compare to the detox system that is already inbuilt into our natural system.
 This leaflet from the Voice of Young Science is a clear, sensible, explanation for anyone who wants to know how simple it really is to ‘detoxify’ our body.”

 Jennifer Lardge, physicist and VoYS member: “Some ‘detox’ diets can have disastrous results, as shown in the recent case of the woman who suffered brain damage from a ‘detox’ diet.
 Often the people selling ‘detox’ products have no professional training and the substances on sale could be untested, potentially dangerous or even toxic.”

 Sir Colin Berry, pathologist: “It’s easy to detox; just let you body use the great systems it has evolved over thousands of years to get rid of whatever is harming you.
 But if it’s booze, drink less as well.”